Create a Tobacco- and Vape-Free School

 How will the policy be enforced?

 The success of a tobacco-free policy will depend on the thoughtfulness, consideration and cooperation of the people who use tobacco and those who do not.
-Faculty, staff and students have a responsibility to promote the safety and health of the campus community and therefore share in the responsibility of enforcement.
+Faculty, staff and students have a responsibility to promote the safety and health of the campus community and, therefore, share in the responsibility of enforcement.
 Individuals observed using tobacco should be reminded of the school’s policy.
 Enforce school tobacco and vape policies just as you enforce all other policies, such as those prohibiting the use of alcohol and firearms.
-The school reserves the right to initiate disciplinary procedures against any individual found to be in violation of the school’s tobacco-free policy.
+The school reserves the right to initiate disciplinary procedures against any individual found to violate the school’s tobacco-free policy.

 Why include staff and visitors, and not just students?